scalalandio/chimney/docs/docs/cookbook.md

     // MyCollection(Bar(test,3.14))
     ```

+!!! tip

+    If you are not sure whether the derivation treats your case as custom collection, [try enabling macro logging](troubleshooting.md#debugging-macros).

-If your collection performs some sort of validation, you integrate it with Chimney as well:
+If your collection performs some sort of validation, you can integrate it with Chimney as well:

 !!! example